TechMentoring/Intro/code-of-conduct.md

 representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+### Further definition

+This code of conduct applies to all who participate in the community.
+Not just to maintainers and organizers.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be